 Having founded Social Media Explorer, Jason Falls knows his stuff when it comes to social media and digital marketing.
 While he mostly blogs about marketing, he explores other business and freelancing topics in articles like How The Gig Economy Can Help Small Businesses.

 Escape from Cubicle Nation is written by Pamela Slim.
 Slim is a veteran coach and writer who has helped hundreds of frustrated employees quit their corporate jobs and start their own business.
-On her blog she shares her insights and practical advice in posts like 7 Rookie Legal Mistakes Entrepreneurs Make (And How to Avoid Them).
+On her blog she shares her insights and practical advice.

 So there you have it.
 Forty blogs for you to check out, add to your RSS feed and inspire you as you grow your business.

 While this list is my go-to collection of entrepreneurial blogs, it’s just a starting point.
 There are many business leaders, investors, CEOs and startups sharing how they built their companies.
 On their blogs they write about what’s worked, what hasn’t, and their key takeaways for others.
 Hopefully, you’ll learn some valuable information from the blogs on this list.
 I encourage you to add on this collection so you can stay on top of what’s changing in the business world.

 Plus, follow posts from Pagely’s fearless leader Joshua Strebel on the Pagely Blog.

 What are some of your favorite business and entrepreneurial blogs?
 Share your links in the comments below.

 Nice article, We explore their struggles, challenges, shortcomings, and setbacks that ultimately lead to growth and betterment.